eosnetworkfoundation/eos-evm-contract/docs/local_testnet_deployment_plan.md

 ### Play with Solidity smart contract, compile simple solidity smart contract:
 You can skip this one if you're already familiar.
-This is a example solidity smart contract:
+Take this example solidity smart contract:
 ```
 // SPDX-License-Identifier: GPL-3.0